 Alternative approaches to improving consistency and equity in access and planning need to be piloted and evaluated.

-As the single largest diagnostic group within the NDIS, it is critical that the Scheme remains accessible and responsive to the needs of autistic people.
+As the single largest diagnostic group within the NDIS, it is critical that future reforms work well for - and are designed with - autistic people.